-This practice can be rewarding if you can network with every facility manager and get summoned recurrently throughout every month.
+This practice can be rewarding if you can network with facility managers and impress them.

 However, feel free to raise your fees a bit higher in case of a smaller area starting at $0.09 to $0.18 per sq. feet and onward.

 But hold on, before you go ahead and start charging clients at these rates, you must be aware of the prices offered by other cleaning technicians operating in your area.